Stephen Sutton

 Sutton performed well at school, but withdrew his applications to university in 2012 after his terminal prognosis for colorectal cancer.
 His father had fought the disease twice, and both were predisposed to it through Lynch syndrome.
-Sutton had struggled to get a diagnosis as doctors did not believe that colorectal cancer could occur in someone so young.
+Sutton had struggled to get a diagnosis, as doctors did not believe that colorectal cancer could occur in someone so young.
 He made a "bucket list" of things to do in his final months and achieved many of them, such as becoming a Guinness World Records holder.
 He began fundraising for the Teenage Cancer Trust, receiving support from celebrities and politicians.
 In 2013, he met filmmaker Grigorij Richters, who recorded him for a documentary.

 Sutton died on 14 May 2014 at the age of 19.
 A memorial service to him at Lichfield Cathedral was attended by over 10,000 mourners.
-After his death, he was posthumously recognised for his activism with awards including an MBE and an honorary doctorate from Coventry University.
+After his death, he was posthumously recognised for his activism with awards, including being made an MBE and receiving an honorary doctorate from Coventry University.

 Early life

 Stephen Robert Sutton was born on 16 December 1994 in Burntwood, where he attended Highfields Primary School and Chase Terrace Technology College.
 He was a very active child, participating in sports and athletics, particularly long-distance running and football.
-He had a trial at Walsall FC at one point, and set a record in the under-15 400 m at his school.
+He had a trial at Walsall F.C. at one point, and set a record in the under-15 400 m run at his school.
 Sutton received top marks from Chase Terrace Technology College in August 2012, and had interviews at Cambridge University to study medicine, as well as universities in Leicester and Leeds.
 He later withdrew his applications before getting a verdict when his colorectal cancer was determined to be incurable.

 Like his father Andy, Sutton had Lynch syndrome, a genetic predisposition to colorectal cancer.
 His father had surgery to remove part of his intestine after a cancer diagnosis in 1989.
 20 years later, he had another tumour removed and a second course of chemotherapy, receiving the all-clear only months before his son was first diagnosed.
 Doctors initially diagnosed him with constipation and prescribed laxatives, despite his father's insistence that there was a risk of colorectal cancer in the family; he was repeatedly told that teenagers were too young to have the illness.
 In his final interview, Sutton confessed that he had a degree of "anger" towards the amount of time taken for his cancer diagnosis, but would not lament it.